w3c/wai-media-guide/planning.md

 {:/}

 This resource uses most WCAG terminology, with a few differences:
-* "time-based media" in WCAG = "audio and video media" in this resource
+* “synchronized media” and “time-based media” in WCAG == “audio and video media” in this resource
-* "[alternative for time based media in WCAG](https://www.w3.org/TR/WCAG#alt-time-based-mediadef)" = "transcript" for audio-only and "descriptive transcript" for video in this resource
+* “[alternative for time based media in WCAG](https://www.w3.org/TR/WCAG#alt-time-based-mediadef)” == “transcript” for audio-only and “descriptive transcript” or “screenplay” for video in this resource

 {::nomarkdown}
 {% include box.html type="end" %}